o28o/dictPlugin/README.md

 - [Tipitaka.app](https://tipitaka.app)
 - Tipitaka Pali Reader (Android, iOS)

-## for End Users (requires installing browser extention and setup):
+## for End Users (requires installing browser extention or/and setup):
 There are another ways to add Pali Lookup for literally any site:

 <a href="https://chromewebstore.google.com/detail/dhammagift-search-and-wor/dnnogjdcmhbiobpnkhdbfnfjnjlikabd">